Do you know the red flags?

 You never know what could happen in any situation.
 Wouldn’t you feel more at ease knowing that your photographer cared enough to protect herself and her clients in the event of an injury?

-3. Does she use a contract?
+3. Does he or she use a contract?

 I love using stories so here’s another one.
 I had a new mom contact me several months ago that she needed a photographer for her newborn as soon as possible.
 She had already paid another photographer who gave her a deal when she bundled her maternity and newborn session together.
 Their maternity session went off without a hitch, but when the baby was born and she contacted that photographer to schedule the newborn session, the photographer was nowhere to be found.
 She ghosted the client.
 The client had already paid for both sessions.